So you have signed up, set up your direct debit and the first payment has gone out. You are a bona-fide member of South London Makerspace. Now what?

 When is a good time to drop in?

-Wednesday evenings and weekend afternoons are usually good times to drop by.
-From 7:30 every Wednesday there will be at least one member hosting open evening and available to chat.
+Thursday evenings are normally Electronics Night and weekend afternoons are usually good times to drop by.
+We are also working on restarting a regular open evening where a member hosts and gives tours and is available to chat.

 How do I get more involved?

 It took literally years to setup the wonderful space we have today.
 Helping continue to improve and maintain the space as well as share your skills and knowledge is a great way to get to know other members and to become part of our community.
 We are actively recruiting volunteer ‘Techs’ for all areas - these are people that spend a couple hours a week or a day a month on keeping the tools running and inducting (basic training) to get others able to use tools and parts of the workshops.